-If you’re planning on making a green bean casserole for the upcoming holidays then you’ll want to make these ahead of time to adorn the top of your wonderful casserole creation—watch for my vegan green bean casserole recipe tomorrow!
+If you’re planning on making a green bean casserole for the upcoming holidays then you’ll want to make these ahead of time to adorn the top of your wonderful casserole creation.

 You can either use your oven or a food dehydrator to make these flavorful, crunchy onions.
 I’ve done it both ways.
 The dehydrator would keep the onions “raw” if that’s what you’re going for.
 Otherwise, baking them in the oven on “WARM” which in most ovens is about 200° F, works just fine.
 And it significantly cuts down on the time for drying.
 These took about 5 hours in the oven.
 When I did it in the dehydrator, it was over 24 hours.
 Granted, I was living in a high humidity climate then, but since I don’t adhere to a raw diet, I prefer using the oven method to save time.

 - 2 onions (I used red onions and prefer them for their sweetness and superior nutrition)